How to Build a Futureproof Omnichannel Retail Strategy

 If you want an omnichannel retail strategy that is truly futureproof, you need to consider what type of omnichannel experience you’re starting from.

-A basic omnichannel retail strategy will need to evolve and upgrade sooner than a more fully fledged omnichannel ecosystem if it doesn’t want to quickly become outdated.
+A basic omnichannel commerce strategy will need to evolve and upgrade sooner than a more fully fledged omnichannel ecosystem if it doesn’t want to quickly become outdated.

 Standard Omnichannel Retail